Info icon

 Audit

-To determine if your Microsoft SQL server firewalls allow unrestricted SQL access, perform the following actions:
+To determine if the firewall configured for your Microsoft Azure SQL server allows unrestricted SQL access, perform the following operations:

 Using Azure Console

-03 From the Type filter box, select SQL server to list only the SQL database servers currently available in your account.
+04 From the Type equals all filter box, select Type for Filter, Equals for Operator, and SQL server for Value, then choose Apply to list the Azure SQL database servers available in the selected subscription.

-04 Click on the name of the SQL server that you want to examine.
+05 Click on the name (link) of the SQL database server that you want to examine.

-05 In the navigation panel, under Security, select Networking to access the firewall configuration set for the selected database server.
+06 In the resource navigation panel, under Security, select Networking to access the networking settings available for the selected SQL server.

-07 Under Firewall rules, check each of the firewall rules for their Start IPv4 address.
-If one or more rules are configured with Start IPv4 address of 0.0.0.0, the selected Microsoft Azure SQL server allows unrestricted inbound access to the associated SQL databases.
+08 In the Firewall rules section, check the Start IPv4 address value for each firewall rule defined for your SQL server.
+If one or more firewall rules are configured with a Start IPv4 address value of 0.0.0.0, then the selected Microsoft Azure SQL server allows unrestricted inbound access to the associated SQL databases.

 Using Azure PowerShell

-01 Run Get-AzSqlServer PowerShell command (cmdlet) using custom query filters to list the names of all SQL database servers (and their associated resource groups) available in the current Azure subscription:
+01 Run Get-AzSqlServer PowerShell command (cmdlet) with custom output filters to list the name of each Microsoft SQL database server (and the associated resource group) available in the current Azure subscription:

 Get-AzSqlServer | Select-Object ServerName,ResourceGroupName,PublicNetworkAccess